Robinhola/DistributedSystems/Purrfect/README.md

 Direction = up or down

-frequencyofpings is in milliseconds as well as timeout.
+frequencyofpings is in milliseconds.

+Timeout represents the number of message to be lost before a machine is declared faulty.

 This allows the user to declare a machine faulty as quickly or as slowly as it can.